Daito-Ryu Aiki Jujutsu

 Training in Australia

-The first official Daito-ryu Aiki Jujutsu class in Australia was facilitated by Ross Burns on 12 April 1980 in Geelong, VIC.
-With the support of Takumakai Leigh Dicker Sensei took over the leadership on 15 December, 2000.
-The head of Takumakai, Kawabe Shihan makes regular visits from Osaka Japan.
-Other exchange visits between Takumakai Daito-ryu Japan and Australia occur on a regular basis.
+The first official Daito-ryu Aiki Jujutsu class in Australia was facilitated by Ross Burns on 12 April 1980 in Geelong, Victoria.
+Leigh Dicker Shihan took over the leadership, with the support of Takumakai, on 15 December, 2000.
+In 2020 Aiki Jujustu Australia repositioned under the Kobukan banner remaining with Kawabe Shihan leadership.
+Kawabe Shihan continues to make regular visits to Australia from Osaka Japan.
+Other exchange visits between Japan and Australia occur on a regular basis.

 Kawabe Shihan

-Kawabe Shihan (Kawabe Takeshi) is the senior instructor of Daitō-ryū Aiki Jujutsu Takumakai and one of the organisation’s most active and internationally recognised teachers.
+Kawabe Shihan (Kawabe Takeshi) is the head and founder of Kobukan Daitō-ryū Aiki Jūjutsu and one of the organisation’s most active and internationally recognised teachers.
 Born in Osaka in 1944, Kawabe Shihan began martial arts at Momoyama Gakuin University, studying both Aikido and Daito-ryu under teachers like Takuma Hisa and Hirokazu Kobayashi.
 After briefly stepping away for work, Kawabe Shihan returned to train under Hisa Sensei, and has since devoted nearly 40 years to Daito-ryu, earning ranks that include Aikido Nidan, Daito-ryu Nidan, Kyoju Dairi, Rokudan and most recently 8th Dan.
-Committed to preserving and transmitting the techniques worldwide, Kawabe Shihan teaches extensively across Japan and travels to overseas Dojos in Finland, the USA and Australia.
+Committed to preserving and transmitting the techniques worldwide, Kawabe Shihan teaches extensively across Japan and travels to overseas Dojos in France, Finland, Greece, the USA and Australia.

-Leigh Dicker Sensei, Australian Director for Takumakai Aiki Jujutsu and Kobukan, began his martial arts journey in 1975 while studying architecture at Deakin University, later returning to training after establishing his architectural practice in Geelong.
+Dicker Shihan (Leigh Dicker), Australian Director for Daitō-ryū Aiki Jūjutsu Australia – Kobukan, began his martial arts journey in 1975 while studying architecture at Deakin University, later returning to training after establishing his architectural practice in Geelong.
 His discovery of Australia’s only Daitō-ryu dojo in 1989 marked the start of a committed path of study, leading him from Shodan in both Goshu-ryu and Daitō-ryu to Godan and the title of Shihan.
 A pivotal introduction to Kawabe Sensei in 1998 took him to Osaka, where training across several Takumakai dojo deeply shaped his understanding of the art.
-Since then, regular returns to Japan have strengthened his study and supported the growth of Takumakai Aiki Jujutsu in Australia.
+Since then, regular returns to Japan have strengthened his study and supported the growth of Kobukan Daitō-ryū Aiki Jūjutsu in Australia.

 Dojo Information